A Ranking of Political Science Departments at

-APSA members may have numerous reasons not to endorse the Louisiana boycott.
-For instance, in light of Hurricane Katrina’s destruction in 2005, some political scientists may give first priority to helping New Orleans out financially by attending a four-day conference there in 2012.
-Others may feel that rural and suburban Louisiana imposed the state Super-DOMA on an unwilling city -- even though 55 percent of voters in Orleans Parish approved the state constitutional amendment in 2004.
+APSA members may have had numerous reasons not to endorse the Louisiana boycott.
+For instance, in light of Hurricane Katrina’s destruction in 2005, some political scientists may have given first priority to helping New Orleans out financially by attending a four-day conference there in 2012.
+Others may have felt that rural and suburban Louisiana imposed the state Super-DOMA on an unwilling city -- even though 55 percent of voters in Orleans Parish approved the state constitutional amendment in 2004.

-Whatever the reasons that some political scientists may have not to support the Louisiana embargo, however, those professors who have in fact signed the boycott statement have plainly revealed that their number one commitment is to honor the relationship rights of same-sex couples.
+Whatever the reasons that some political scientists may have had not to support the Louisiana embargo, however, those professors who did in fact sign the boycott statement plainly revealed that their number one commitment was to honor the relationship rights of same-sex couples.

 No doubt, looking to the endorsement of the Louisiana boycott as the litmus test for indisputable sympathy with lesbian-and-gay rights is a blunt instrument, especially when gay friendliness as a personal attribute may well be a continuous variable (that is, with many variations and hues) and not a dichotomous one (where people either possess the attribute or not).
 Equally important, such sympathy is difficult to observe as well as to quantify.